TobiasAndre/intricately-api/README.md

 `$ docker-compose up`

+The start.sh script, will execute all necessary setup to start the application, including rubocop and rspec:

 ## Running the tests manually

 If you would like to run tests manually, in a local installation, just run in your terminal (root project directory):